 PGP: 8A1F6554BF8772E9

-Jun, 2025.
-Our paper “You Can’t Always Get What You Want: Games of Ordered Preference” has been accepted for publication in the IEEE Robotics and Automation Letters (RA-L).
+Apr, 2026.
+Our paper “Homotopy-Guided Potential Games for Congestion-Aware Navigation” has been accepted for publication in the IEEE Robotics and Automation Letters (RA-L).